-- The identification of sanctioned entities, or linked non-sanctioned entities, may be made by the reporter and form part of the reasons for submission when submitting a SAR. - In March 2022 the UKFIU introduced a new SARs glossary code for entities associated to sanctioned individuals and companies on the sanctions list. - Use the code XXSNEXX where you suspect the activity is consistent with money laundering and is linked to entities sanctioned by the UK, US, EU and other overseas jurisdictions as a result of the Russian invasion of Ukraine.
+- The identification of sanctioned entities, or linked non-sanctioned entities, may be made by the reporter and form part of the reasons for submission when submitting a SAR. - In March 2022 the UKFIU introduced a new SARs glossary code for entities associated to sanctioned individuals and companies on the sanctions list. - Use the code XXSNEXX where you suspect the activity is consistent with money laundering and is linked to entities sanctioned by the UK, US, EU and other overseas jurisdictions.